 "Jesus said, 'Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.'”
 Matthew 19:14

-* If Abel’s worship, Noah’s obedience, Jesus’ pure holiness, and Paul’s great preaching all provoked opposition, then our task is not to avoid offense—but to avoid unfaithfulness.
+* If Abel’s worship, Noah’s obedience, Jesus’ zeal and pure holiness, and Paul’s great preaching all provoked opposition, then our task is not to avoid all offense—but to avoid unfaithfulness to what God biblically commands us to do.